 Omburtamab is a novel murine monoclonal antibody currently designed for compartmental immunotherapy, for example in the CNS.
 Omburtamab targets B7-H3, an immune checkpoint molecule that is widely expressed in tumor cells of several types of cancers.
-We have radiolabeled omburtamab with either Iodine-131 (131I-omburtamab) or Iodine-124 (124I-omburtamab).
-131I-omburtamab is currently in pivotal stage development for the treatment of pediatric CNS/LM from NB, and was granted ODD, RPDD and BTD in this indication in 2016-2017.
+We have radiolabeled omburtamab with either Iodine-131 (I-omburtamab) or Iodine-124 (I-omburtamab).
+I-omburtamab is currently in pivotal stage development for the treatment of pediatric CNS/LM from NB, and was granted BTD in this indication in 2017.
+In 2016, I-omburtamab was granted ODD and RPDD, in each case, for the treatment of NB.
 The RPDD qualifies us for receipt of a PRV upon approval of omburtamab for treatment of NB, if such approval occurs.
 An analysis of 93 treated patients treated through August 2017 demonstrated median OS of 47 months (including a five-year median OS of approximately 43%), as compared to historical median OS of approximately six months.
-Omburtamab has also been generally well tolerated in over 200 patients treated over 14 years for multiple indications, with no significant long-term toxicities.
-We expect to submit the BLA for 131I-omburtamab for treatment of patients with R/R NB who have CNS or LM in the second half of 2018.
-In addition, radiolabeled omburtamab is in Phase 1/2 clinical development for two additional rare pediatric cancers, DSRCT and DIPG, with clinical results expected for both in the first half of 2018.
-We believe that we are well positioned to submit sBLAs in each of these two indications, assuming positive results in these Phase 1/2 clinical trials.
+We expect to submit the BLA for I-omburtamab for treatment of patients with R/R NB who have CNS or LM in 2019.
+In addition, radiolabeled omburtamab is in Phase 1/2 clinical development for two additional rare pediatric cancers, DSRCT and DIPG.
+The most recent set of DSRCT data was presented in April 2018.
+We believe that we are well positioned to submit sBLAs in each of these two indications, assuming positive results in these Phase 1/2 clinical trials after approval of our BLA for I-omburtamab for CNS/LM.
 Further, we believe that omburtamab has the potential to address several other tumors in children and adults that express B7-H3 such as prostate, ovarian, breast, colon, renal, non-small cell lung, pancreatic, head and neck cancers, as well as melanoma, glioblastoma, and NB and other small round blue cell tumors of childhood.